Abhinav0826/Climate-Outlook/README.md

 ## Screenshots

-Find how the project looks in screenshots folder Or [click here](https://github.com/Abhinav0826/Climate-Outlook/tree/main/Screenshots)
+Find how the project looks in screenshots folder or [click here](https://github.com/Abhinav0826/Climate-Outlook/tree/main/Screenshots)

 ## Technologies Used